This double-length set, not

-the "legendary" triple-CD (four-LP) Carnegie Hall concert, is the one to get to hear what Chicago
+the "legendary" four-LP Carnegie Hall concert, is the one to get to hear what Chicago

 sounded like in their classic early period.
 In contrast to the Carnegie Hall show, where the band emphasized its precision to the point of deadening any excitement that might have been generated, here Chicago